Mortar Board: National office

 Mortar Board's national office is located at 1200 Chambers Road, Suite 201, in Columbus, Ohio.
 It is the source of records and information related to chapter operations, national conferences, alumni, the Mortar Board National Foundation and the historical archives of Mortar Board.
 The staff enacts policies and procedures established by the National Council and the Mortar Board National Foundation.

 National Foundation

 The National Foundation was established in 1955 as the fundraising arm of Mortar Board, as well as to serve the educational aims of Mortar Board, Inc. The mission of the National Foundation is to support Mortar Board, Inc. in furthering its ideals of scholarship, leadership, and service.

-Section coordinators
+Region Coordinators

-Section coordinators work directly with chapters, serving as close primary contacts for chapters within a specified geographic region.
-The section coordinator is available to assist the chapters with a variety of tasks, including planning and execution of events.
+Region Coordinators work directly with chapters, serving as close primary contacts for chapters within a specified geographic region.
+The region coordinator is available to assist the chapters with a variety of tasks, including planning and execution of events.